How to remotely administer a Windows client computer by using Configuration Manager

 - Optimize for low bandwidth connection - Choose this option if the connection is low bandwidth.

-- All Screens - Added in Configuration Manager 1902.
-If the computer that you connect to has multiple monitors, the display from all the monitors is shown in the remote control window.
-All Screens is the only view for computers with multiple monitors before 1902.
+- All Screens - If the computer that you connect to has multiple monitors, the display from all the monitors is shown in the remote control window.

-- First Screen - Added in Configuration Manager 1902.
-The first screen is at the top and far left as shown in Windows display settings.
+- First Screen - The first screen is at the top and far left as shown in Windows display settings.
 You can't select a specific screen.
 When you switch the configuration of the viewer, reconnect the remote session.
 The viewer saves your preference for future connections.

 - Scale to Fit - Scales the display of the remote computer to fit the size of the Configuration Manager Remote Control window.